What is Reflective Thinking?

 We are aware that we are part of the bigger picture of life and see ourselves as interdependent and interconnected with it.
 We live in belonging and not separation and isolation.
 This awareness is not spiritual.
 It is an awareness of the actual reality of life, that we co-exist in an interconnected web, socially and environmentally, that is ultimately the web of life.

-Awareness of Attachment and Reflective Thinking is essential for choosing how we want to live our lives, as they both have very different consequences.
+Awareness of Attachment and Reflective Thinking is essential for choosing how we want to live our lives, as they both have very different consequences for our way of being, how we think, act and how we live our lives.